Vonng/pigsty/docs/r-ha.md

 ### Solution

-1. In maintenance mode, the user loses the ability to automatically Failover, but a DCS failure will not cause the Primary node to be unwritable. (manual fast switchover is still possible).
+1. In maintenance mode, the user loses the ability to automatically Failover, but a DCS failure will not cause the Primary node to be unwritable. (fast manual switchover is still possible).
 2. Use more DCS instances to ensure DCS availability (DCS itself was created to solve this problem).
 3. Configure a long enough timeout retry time for Patroni and set the highest response priority for DCS failures.